Roblox/future-is-bright/Lighting.md

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/leaks_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/leaks_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/leaks_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/leaks_shadowmap.jpg" width="400" /></a>

 The rough shape of the light cast through the window isn’t too objectionable here, but what *is* objectionable is the thin lit part of the floor right next to the wall.
+Shadow maps preserve the light occlusion much better.

 For voxels there are multiple sources of leaking; we try to mitigate some of that by storing anisotropic occupancy - we store 3 values per voxel, signifying “how much matter is in the voxel projection along the axis A” for axes X/Y/Z; unfortunately, while this helps thin parts cast shadows regardless of their thickness, it can’t eliminate all sources of leaking.
 The only way for a part to guarantee that the light is completely blocked off is to make it twice as thick as a voxel is, so 2 studs.
 Additionally, leaking increases with the voxel size, which means that on lower quality levels and/or far away leaking is more pronounced.